 Thank you for reaching out to Ma Mi Amor Birth for your postpartum care needs.

-I am a strong observer of the cuarentena which is an ancient Mexican ritual of 40 days of healing for the mother.
-During this time mom’s only job is to rest, bond, and recover.
-During the postpartum period I will come to the mother as often as she sees fit to provide any combination of the following offerings:
+I am a strong observer of the cuarentena which is an ancient Mexican ritual of 40 days of healing for the birthing person.
+During this time the birthing person's only job is to rest, bond, and recover.
+During the postpartum period I will visit with the postpartum person and their family as often as they see fit to provide any combination of the following offerings:

 Warm, nutritive teas and soups are essential to helping the womb to gently heal after birth.
 Simultaneously, your gut and uterus are tucked together nicely and if one is inflamed or upset, the other responds the same.
 During the postpartum period your gut/uterus requests a delicate balance of warm and easily digestible foods and beverages.
 As your postpartum doula, I will cook, serve, and store an inventory of nutritive, healing teas and soups for the mother to consume.
 The family will provide the cost of the groceries needed to cook the foods/beverages.